roberttidey/IRBlasterWeb/README.md

 # IRBlasterWeb
 ## Infra Red remote control blaster using esp8266

+### Changes 2026/05/18
+temperature reporting is via mqtt (e.g. home assistant). easyIOT no longer supported A zip of old code may be found in my zipReps repository

 ### Changes 2019/01/15
 #### temperature code excluded if not required

 #### merged with iLumos repository
 #### extra definition files added